Know your Canadian currency

 From left: Toonie $2, Loonie $1, Quarter 25¢, Dime 10¢, Nickel 5¢, Penny 1¢

-The one dollar is known as a “loonie” because of the image of the common loon on one side.
-The two dollar coin is of course known as a “toonie” (as it is equivalent to two loonies).
+The one-dollar coin is known as a “loonie,” thanks to the image of a common loon on one side.
+Naturally, the two-dollar coin is called a “toonie.”
 Other coins in current circulation include the 5¢ (nickel), 10¢ (dime), 25 ¢ (quarter), 50¢ (50¢ piece – limited circulation), and the 1¢ (penny) which ceased to be distributed in 2013.
 The penny is being phased out but is still considered legal tender.

 Canadian bills